File Setup Requirements

 If you choose to add sharp thin elements to your artwork.
 We cannot guarantee the quality for your decal.
 For best results, we suggest rounding your shapes or making thick solid lines that are greater than .125″.

 If elements in your design have sharp points, small cuts, or really fine lines unexpected results may occur.
-Also, files setup for exact cut may not contain any clipping masks.
+Also, files setup for an exact cut may not contain any clipping masks.

 We also try to stay away from tight lined patterns.
 If you are looking to have a pattern cut that has multiple lines less than 1/4 inch we could experience problems.
 As you can see in the pattern above these lines would be very difficult to install from transfer tape, because they are so thin.